-Major Change: Procedure for Taking Back-on-a-Line Relief
+Major Change: Procedure for Taking Back-on-the-Line ReliefGolf's New Rules

-- If the placed ball will not come to rest on that spot after two attempts, the player will then place the ball on the nearest spot (not nearer the hole) where it will come to rest.
+- If the placed ball does not come to rest on that spot after two attempts, the player will then place the ball on the nearest spot (not nearer the hole) where it will come to rest.

 Reasons for Change: